top of page

 John Wilkinson & Dr Shyra Raj

-If you are searching for alcohol help in Cheshire, drug addiction help near you, or private addiction treatment in Cheshire, you may already be aware that something needs to change.
-You may have tried to stop before, reduce your use, or manage things independently.
-You may feel stuck between wanting change and not knowing how to achieve it.
+If you’re searching for alcohol help in Cheshire, drug addiction help near you, or private addiction treatment in Cheshire, you likely know that something needs to change.
+You may have tried to stop before, reduce your use, or manage things on your own.
+It’s common to feel stuck between wanting change and not knowing how to achieve it.

-This is a common and understandable position.
-Addiction is not simply a habit that can be switched off.
-It is a complex interaction between behaviour, emotion, memory, and brain function.
-Because of this, the type of treatment you choose plays a critical role in determining whether change is short-term or lasting.
+Addiction is not just a habit that can be switched off.
+It’s a complex interaction of behaviour, emotion, memory, and brain function.
+Because of this, the type of treatment you choose is crucial.
+It can determine whether change is short-term or lasting.

-At Cheshire Sobriety Clinic, treatment is designed to reflect how addiction actually works.
-By combining Rapid Transformational Therapy (RTT®) with evidence-based talking therapy, the clinic offers a personalised, flexible, and clinically grounded pathway to recovery, providing alcohol and drug addiction treatment in Cheshire.
+At Cheshire Sobriety Clinic, our treatment reflects how addiction truly works.
+We combine Rapid Transformational Therapy (RTT®) with evidence-based talking therapy.
+This offers a personalised, flexible, and clinically grounded pathway to recovery, providing alcohol and drug addiction treatment in Cheshire.

 • Why addiction requires a modern, integrated treatment approach